 My academic work was focused on understanding the causes and consequences of phenotypic variation at the individual, population, and community levels.
 I investigated a broad array of questions, including how early life experiences shape the adult phenotype, what factors influence wildlife health, and how species respond to natural and novel environmental stressors.
-Now I work to bring the natural world to a general audience, drawing from both my formal and informal training to help inform my narratives, whether in writing or images or both. |
+I have been drawn to teaching throughout my life, spurred by a desire to share my passion for science and nature with others.
+That same desire motivates my current work as a writer, guide, workshop leader, and photographer.
+Peruse my work, check out my workshops, and reach out to me via the email link below if you would like to connect. |

 Loren Merrill is a research affiliate